It used to be that we worried about truck bombs. Now we have to worry about trucks used as weapons, writes Peter Bergen

-The tactic has been adopted by jihadist terrorists in the West, including in the United States, but fortunately the lethality of these attacks has been relatively low -- until Friday's attack in Nice that has killed at least 84.
+The tactic has been adopted by jihadist terrorists in the West, including in the United States, but fortunately the lethality of these attacks had been relatively low – until July’s attack in Nice that killed at least 84.

 The tactic has been a long time coming.

 Al Qaeda’s Yemeni branch encouraged its recruits in the West in its 2010 webzine, Inspire, to use trucks as a weapon.
 An article headlined “The Ultimate Mowing Machine” called for deploying a pickup truck as a “mowing machine, not to mow grass but mow down the enemies of Allah.”